Open592/appletviewer/src/main/kotlin/com/open592/appletviewer/config/language/README.md

 In order to support this feature there can't exist any static user facing strings within the applet viewer.
-This class provides the functionality for tying content keys to localized content based on the pre-determined user locale.
+This class provides the functionality for tying content keys to localized content based on the user's locale determined at runtime.

 ## Details